-- (4) Vessels with large flared bows, pronounced counters or unusually high freeboards, such as LNG carriers, container vessels, cruise vessels or vehicle carriers, will be required to provide closed chocks located further aft/forward, respectively, than those required for SET2/SET3 above and in Paragraph 8.a.(14) of this Notice, for correct positioning of assisting tugs.
+(4) Vessels with large flared bows, pronounced counters or unusually high freeboards, such as LNG carriers, container vessels, cruise vessels or vehicle carriers, will be required to provide closed chocks located further aft/forward, respectively, than those required for SET2/SET3 above and in Paragraph 8.a.(14) of this Notice, for correct positioning of assisting tugs.
 These vessels may be required to fit recessed tug bollards into the hull in lieu of the chocks detailed in this paragraph so that tugs can work without coming in contact with the flare or counter and without requiring extra-long lines and/or inefficient leads.
-Recessed bitts shall meet the 90 tons (883kN) SWL required above. - (5) All vessels wishing to transit the new locks will be required to have mooring winches in operation and fitted with manila or synthetic mooring lines before every transit to be used during mooring operations at the new locks.
-Noting that "Wire ropes and ropes composed of both wire and fiber or filaments, are not acceptable for Canal operations and shall not be used," as indicated in the last sentence of Paragraph 9.a; and that, similar to the ACP current practice for temporarily mooring of vessels inside the chambers during relay operations in the actual locks, the normal procedure in the new locks will be to use the manila or synthetic mooring lines from the vessel's winch drums.
+Recessed bitts shall meet the 90 tons (883kN) SWL required above.

+(5) All vessels wishing to transit the new locks will be required to have mooring winches in operation and fitted with certified mooring lines before every transit to be used during mooring operations at the new locks.
+Noting that "Wire ropes and ropes composed of both wire and fiber or filaments, are not acceptable for Canal operations and shall not be used," as indicated in the last sentence of Paragraph 9.a; and that, similar to the ACP current practice for temporarily mooring of vessels inside the chambers during relay operations in the actual locks, the normal procedure in the new locks will be to use certified mooring lines from the vessel's winch drums.
 The mooring fittings that will be used for headlines when mooring to either wall at the locks will be the centerline or alternate chocks at the bow, and the centerline or alternates on the stern for the stern lines.
-During these mooring procedures the spring lines will use SET1 chocks on the bow and SET4 on the stern. - (6) The use of existing roller chocks (open type) on vessels will be evaluated for approval during transit, upon request, on a case-by-case basis, provided they are located not less than 16.24 meters (53.267 feet) above the waterline at the vessel's maximum Panama Canal draft, are in good condition, meet all requirements for closed chocks, as specified above, and are fitted so that the transition from the rollers to the body of the chock prevents damage to the mooring lines.
-The equivalency of the proposed closed roller chocks shall be submitted for review and acceptance by the ACP. - (7) Similar equivalency may be requested for existing universal roller fairleads (closed type) located below the 16.24 meters (53.267 feet) height, providing the transition from the rollers to the outer frame of the fairlead at side is shown to prevent damage to the mooring lines in upward directions, as well as downward, with structure built at the top similar to that at the bottom, giving the ropes a safe surface on which to chafe and grind under all directions of load.
+During these mooring procedures the spring lines will use SET1 chocks on the bow and SET4 on the stern.
+The testing, selection, usage, care and retirement of the mooring ropes and mooring equipment shall be in accordance with the latest OCIMF Mooring Equipment Guidelines (MEG).
+The standard and mooring guidelines that are the highest shall prevail.

+(6) The use of existing roller chocks (open type) on vessels will be evaluated for approval during transit, upon request, on a case-by-case basis, provided they are located not less than 16.24 meters (53.267 feet) above the waterline at the vessel's maximum Panama Canal draft, are in good condition, meet all requirements for closed chocks, as specified above, and are fitted so that the transition from the rollers to the body of the chock prevents damage to the mooring lines.
+The equivalency of the proposed closed roller chocks shall be submitted for review and acceptance by the ACP.

+(7) Similar equivalency may be requested for existing universal roller fairleads (closed type - 4R, 5R or 7R, with 2 Horizontal Rollers-Upper/Down) located below the 16.24 meters

+(53.267 feet) height, providing the transition from the rollers to the outer frame of the fairlead at side is shown to prevent damage to the mooring lines in upward directions, as well as downward, with structure built at the top similar to that at the bottom, giving the ropes a safe surface on which to chafe and grind under all directions of load.
 The universal roller fairlead/supporting structure as a unit are to be certified as complying with 64 tons (628 kN) SWL in all directions.